Why We Train

 Why do we choose to perform the behaviors that make up our daily routine?

 Everything that we do (along with dogs and any other animals) is to better our situation.
-We go to school and try to get good grades so that way we can have a better chance at getting a well paying job... we want a good job so that way we can get more money... more money generally means less stress... etc. Another example could be; we hang out with certain people because those people benefit our lives in some way, shape or form.
-Maybe they make you happy, maybe they bring you comfort, maybe they help you financially, etc...
-We’re usually never intentionally doing things to make our situation more difficult for ourselves.
+We spend a lot of time learning skills so that way we can have a better chance at getting a well paying job... we want a good job so that way we can get more money... more money generally means less stress because you can afford the things you need and possibly want... less stress creates a healthier life… etc. Another example could be; we spend time with certain people because those people benefit our lives in some way.
+Maybe they make you happy, maybe they bring you comfort, maybe they help you financially, etc. We’re usually never intentionally doing things to make our situation more difficult for ourselves.
 The same goes four dogs!

 Pressure:

+So what we’re essentially trying to do is to avoid high levels of stress that are too much for us to handle.
 These difficulties in life can be looked at as pressure.
-We’re always looking for the path of least resistance in order to avoid pressure, but unfortunately there will always be pressure in life.
-Pressure can come in all kinds of forms, but some that come to mind for me are tests, performances, auditions, interviews, etc… These pressures can be HUGE, but they shouldn’t ever be looked at as something negative.
-In fact, overcoming these pressures can be some of the most rewarding things that ever happen to us!
-So, in general, our goal is to go on with life avoiding as much pressure as possible, but when there is pressure we must be equipped to handle the situation with experience, knowledge and a whole bunch of other tools!
+We’re always looking for the path of least resistance in order to avoid high amounts of pressure (aka stress), but there will always be pressure in life because it’s necessary for growth.
+Pressure can come many different forms, some that come to mind for me are tests, performances, dealing with a mental obstacle, a physical confrontation, interviews, etc… These pressures can be big obstacles, but they shouldn’t ever be looked at as something negative.
+In fact, overcoming these pressures can be some of the most rewarding things that ever happen to us because it leads us to further growth!
+When a tree’s branch breaks it often times grows into two new branches, creating a healthier tree in the long run.
+So, in general, our goal is to go on with life keeping pressure at a manageable rate, but when there is pressure (and there will often!) we must be equipped to handle the situation with experience, knowledge and many other tools!
 We will have to take tests and overcome obstacles/challenges (pressure) throughout our entire life.
 That part is a given and we can’t always control that, but what we can control is how we take on every situation.
-Do we coward and shy away from the issue, never learning how to deal with it?
+Do we coward and shy away from the issue, never learning how to deal with it and therefor not grow?
 Or do we face the issue with confidence knowing that there will be hardships, but still we stand tall to get past the obstacle?
-Maybe we even have to fake a little bit of confidence… I personally think that’s the best way to go about it because at the end of all that the relief of pressure through overcoming the obstacle confidently is SO much more rewarding that it makes up for the pressure/stress that you felt before/while conquering it.
+Maybe we even have to ‘fake it til we make it’ for a little bit until it becomes a regular thing and you don’t have to anymore.
 And that goes with saying we will fail over and over again, but failure shouldn’t be something to be turned off by, embarrassed of or ashamed of.
-Instead it becomes a badge of honor when you’ve proved to be able to overcome the obstacle in the best, most logical and ethical way.
-Then we just get back to the drawing board, learn from our mistakes and try again.
+Instead it becomes a badge of honor when you’ve proved to be able to overcome the obstacle in the best, most logical and ethical way and even though you failed you still go back to the drawing board, learn from your mistakes and try again.

-When we look at things this way we almost never see pressure as something negative, we just see hurdles that are needing to be jumped over.
-Pressure becomes very positive and rewarding as long as we face the obstacles in a structured, productive and confident way where we know how to overcome while working through the stress.
-Stress can definitely be good thing!
+When we look at things this way we almost never see pressure as something negative.
+Pressure becomes very positive and rewarding as long as we face the obstacles in a structured way that sets us up for success, is strategic and productive.
+Stress can definitely be a good thing!

 Back to training...

 We train to set ourselves and our dogs up for success in real life.
-We purposely put ourselves and the dogs in stressful situations that are set up to work in a way that we can overcome the stress, making us more confident in the long run.
-As we progress the amount of pressure that we’re able to withstand grows more and more.
-If the processes are productive.
-For example, if someone starts going to the gym they should start with light weights and as they get stronger they add more.
-If it was done in the opposite order where this person started lifting hundreds of pounds heavy weights they’ll probably hurt themselves and create a negative experience.
-I doubt that would be a start to a new habit.
-BUT If the process is done correctly through making the goal obtainable (start with lighter weights), while still pushing yourself AND IT’S FUN (super important!!!) then it’s very likely that the behavior of going to the gym will continue to be rewarding for that person.
+We purposely put ourselves and dogs in slightly stressful situations that are set up to work in a way that they are able to easily overcome the stress, making them more confident in being able to handle that situation in the future.
+As we progress, the amount of pressure the individual is able to withstand grows more and more.
+For example, if someone starts going to the gym they should start with light weights and as they get stronger they should slowly add more over time, eventually leading to big jumps in muscle strength.
+If it was done in the opposite order where this person started lifting very heavy weights they’ll probably hurt their joints and therefor create a negative experience.
+I doubt that would be a start to a long lasting habit.
+BUT If the process is done correctly through making the goal obtainable (start with lighter weights and slowly progress), while still pushing yourself and you’re making it fun (super important!!!), then it’s very likely that the behavior of going to the gym will continue to be rewarding for that person; making it a long term behavior and creating a lot of improvement.

 This is why sports and extracurricular activities are so popular and important for us.
 They’re all methods of pushing ourselves to be stronger, quick-witted, creative and intelligent individuals.
-We put ourselves in competitions, tournaments, etc. to test ourselves to see if we can withstand the pressure and we train for years up until this point so that way it’s not overwhelming on the day of competition.
+We put ourselves in competitions, tournaments, etc. to test ourselves to see if we can withstand pressure at a high level.
+We train for years up until this point so it’s not overwhelming on the day of competition.
 Then when you win that confidence of winning carries on throughout your daily life.
-You communicate with people more confidently, effectively, you’re happier in general and your positive vibes are infectious to others! …along with a million other great things!
+You communicate with people more confidently/effectively, you might feel slightly more fulfilled, your relationships with your team/coaches/supporters are deepened because of the whole experience, maybe you’re a little happier and your positive vibes are infectious to others! …along with many other possible positive outcomes!

-...Or maybe you lose!
-It really doesn’t matter because now you have more fuel for your fire so you can come back with more preparation.
+...Or maybe you fail horribly!
+It really doesn’t matter because no matter what we’re always going keep training and pushing forward.
+You can think of it as adding more fuel to your fire so you can come back with more preparation.
 That fuel is what gets us to be better.
-It gives us focus and a goal to strive for.
+It gives us more focus and a goal to continue striving for.
 It’s a win/win!
-It’s all good!
+Losing is never failing, it’s learning what NOT to do.

-As a dog trainer I do my best to express this drive in the dogs I work with.
-The dog gets to choose what the fun activities will be since every dog enjoys different biological activities.
+As a dog trainer I do my best to express the dogs natural drive and use it as motivation to perform preferred behaviors.
+The dog gets to choose what the fun activities will be since different dogs enjoy different biological activities.
 My job is to make them the best at whatever they choose.
-I’m the dogs coach just like how we need coaches to point out our flaws, to show us a more productive way of doing things and to reward the new/preferred behavior.
+I’m the dogs coach just like how we need coaches or mentors to point out our flaws, to show us a more productive way of doing things and to reward the new/preferred behavior.
+Dogs also NEED this guidance.
+This is a human dominated world, not the natural one where all animals roam free.
+There are SO many things dogs can’t understand in this complex world and its our job to show them how to successfully navigate through it rather than hoping that they’ll just figure it out without guidance.
+Dog training is all about setting the dog up for success.

 I’m sure I can go on, but I think this is a good representation of why we train dogs.
-This isn’t JUST dog training, this is learning theory; something that can be applied to our own lives just as much as our dogs.
-Pretty cool stuff if you ask me!
+This isn’t JUST dog training, this is learning how to understand your dog better, how to communicate more effectively, it’s understanding behavior modification and even learning theory; something that can be applied to our own lives just as much as our dogs.